Geometric Structures on the Cochains of a Manifold: Inner Products and Their Inverses

 We assume in this section that all cochain inner products are geometric in the above sense.
 Note that the Whitney inner product is geometric.

 An inner product on $C^*$ induces an isomorphism from $C^*$ to the linear dual of $C^*$, which we denote by $C_*$ and refer to as the simplicial chains (to be more precise, this is the double dual of chains, but we'll confuse the two since we're assuming $K$ is compact).
-The ``inverse of the inner product'' is that induced by the inverse of the isomorphism $C^* \to C_*$, which is an isomorphism $C_* \to C^*$.
+The inverse of the inner product is, by definition, the inverse of the isomorphism $C^* \to C_*$, and is an isomorphism $C_* \to C^*$.
 This gives an inner product on the (simplicial) chains $C_*$ and will be denoted by $\langle , \rangle^{-1}$.

-If one represents a geometric cochain inner product as a matrix, using the standard basis given by the simplices, then the locality property roughly states that this matrix is ``near diagonal''.
-Of course, the inverse of a diagonal matrix is diagonal, but the inverse of a near diagonal matrix is \emph{not} near diagonal (e.g. see Section \ref{sec:circle}).
+If one represents a geometric cochain inner product as a matrix, using the standard basis given by the simplicies, then the locality property roughly states that this matrix is ``near diagonal''.
+Of course, the inverse of a diagonal matrix is diagonal, but the inverse of a near diagonal matrix is \emph{not} near diagonal.
 Rather, it can have all entries non-zero; i.e. the inverse inner product on chains is \emph{not} geometric.\footnote{It is true is that the matrix entries decrease in absolute value as they move from the diagonal, so that the inner product of two chains decays rapidly as a function of ``geometric distance''.}

-In the rest of this section, we describe the inverse inner product $\langle , \rangle^{-1}$ on chains in a geometric way by showing it can be computed as a weighted sum of paths in a collection of graphs associated to $K$.
+In this section, we describe the inner product $\langle , \rangle^{-1}$ on chains in a geometric way by showing it can be expressed as a weighted sum of paths in a collection of graphs associated to $K$.
 This will be useful in the next section for making explicit computations of the combinatorial star operator.
 We begin with some definitions:

-\begin{defn}A graph $\Gamma$ (without loops) consists of a set $S$, called vertices, and a collection of two-element subsets of $S$, called \emph{edges} Two edges of $\Gamma$ are said to be incident if their intersection (as subsets of $S$) is nonempty.
+\begin{defn}A graph $\Gamma$ (without loops) consists of a set $S$, called vertices, and a collection of cardinality two subsets of $S$, called edges.
+Two edges of $\Gamma$ are said to be incident if their intersection (as subsets of $S$) is nonempty.
 A weighted graph is a graph with an assignment of a real number $w(e)$ to each edge $e$.
-A path $\gamma$ in a graph is a sequences of edges $\{e_i\}_{i \in I}$ such that $e_i$ and $e_{i+1}$ are incident for each $i$.
-The weight $w(\gamma)$ of a path $\gamma$ in a weighted graph is the product of the weights of the edges in $\gamma$.
+A path $\gamma$ in a graph is a sequences of edges $\{e_i\}_{i \in I}$ such that for each $i$, $e_i$ and $e_{i+1}$ are incident to a common vertex.
+The weight $w(\gamma)$ of a path $\gamma$ in a weighted graph is the product of the weight of each edge in $\gamma$.
 By convention, we say there is a unique path of length zero between any vertex and itself, and the weight of this path is one. \end{defn}